proeung/putra/_work/outrider.md

 ---
 title: "Outrider.org"
-excerpt: "An interactive visualization of what happens in a nuclear blast, and a flexible system of components for building media-rich longform articles."
+excerpt: "An interactive visualization of what happens in a nuclear blast, and a flexible system of components for building media-rich longform articles.
+The Outrider Foundation “envisions a world where people live without fear of nuclear annihilation or climate-induced catastrophe.”
+To forward this vision, we built a flexible system for creating media-rich longform articles and two custom interactives."
-coverImage: "/assets/articles/deploy-shared-navigational-experience/cover.webp"
+coverImage: "/assets/work/outrider/work--outrider-poster.webp"
+coverVideo: "/assets/work/outrider/work--outrider.mp4"
 date: "2018-03-12T05:35:07.322Z"
 ogImage:
   url: "/assets/articles/deploy-shared-navigational-experience/cover.webp"